scimusmn/jts-0504-spacecraft/README.md

 TODO: Define how to find this.

-#### French Mode (Optional)
-The application defaults to using English/Spanish.
-To use English/French, add or edit a `secondaryLanguage` setting with a the value of `fr`:
+**French Mode:** The application defaults to Spanish translations.
+To target French translations, add or edit a `secondaryLanguage` setting with a a value of `fr`:
 ```xml
 <setting id="secondaryLanguage" value="fr" />
 ```